filipe-2/filipe-2/README.md

 These are the projects that I'm currently developing:

-- NativeSass: A React Native library that provides Sass- and CSS-like features, like nesting and shared styles, without losing the default experience of using React Native stylesheets;
+- NativeSass: A React Native library that provides Sass- and CSS-like features, like nesting and shared styles, without losing the default experience of using React Native stylesheets.

-## ☎️ Contact
+## Contact
 Reach me through Gmail or LinkedIn:

 [![Gmail](https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=red)](mailto:carlos.filipe.ramos.12@gmail.com)